 Young boy with tautog.
 Photo credit: Paul Caruso, MA DMF.

-Tautog are distributed along the Northeast Atlantic coast, from Nova Scotia to Georgia, with the greatest abundnaces occurring in the U/S. between Cape Cod, Massachusetts and Chesapeake Bay.
+Tautog are distributed along the Northeast Atlantic coast, from Nova Scotia to Georgia, with the greatest abundances occurring in the U/S. between Cape Cod, Massachusetts and Chesapeake Bay.
 North of Cape Cod, the species generally remains close to shore in waters less than 60 feet.
 South of Cape Cod, they inhabit waters 40 miles offshore at depths of up to 120 feet.
-During spring, as water temperatures approach 48o F, tautog migrate inshore to spawn in estuaries and nearshore marinewaters.
-They remain inshore throughout the summer, then move to deeper (80 - 150 feet) offshore wintering areas as fall approaches and water temperatures drop below 52o F. Toward the southern end of their range, some adults may remain offshore throughout the year.
+During spring, as water temperatures approach 48° F, tautog migrate inshore to spawn in estuaries and nearshore marine waters.
+They remain inshore throughout the summer, then move to deeper (80 - 150 feet) offshore wintering areas as fall approaches and water temperatures drop below 52° F. Toward the southern end of their range, some adults may remain offshore throughout the year.

 Throughout their life, tautog aggregate around structured habitats.
-Shallow, vegetated estauaries and inshore areas serve as juvenile nurseries, while larger juveniles cohabitate with adults in deeper offshore waters.
-North of long island, tautog are generally found around rocks and boulders.
-Toward the southern end of their range, tautog ofetn inhabit wrecjs, jetties, natiral and artificial reefs, and shellfish beds.
+Shallow, vegetated estuaries and inshore areas serve as juvenile nurseries, while larger juveniles cohabitate with adults in deeper offshore waters.
+North of Long Island, tautog are generally found around rocks and boulders.
+Toward the southern end of their range, tautog often inhabit wrecks, jetties, natural and artificial reefs, and shellfish beds.
 They are also found near the mouths of estuaries and other inlets.
-Adults stay close to their preferred home site and, although they may move away during the day to feed, they return to the same general ocations at night where they become dormant and may actually sleep.
+Adults stay close to their preferred home site and, although they may move away during the day to feed, they return to the same general locations at night where they become dormant and may actually sleep.
 This aggregation around structure makes tautog easy to catch, even when biomass levels are low.
 The easy catchability and slow growth rate make tautog highly susceptible to overfishing and slow to rebuild.

 Tautog can be found in waters off of Massachusetts to Virginia, with the majority of landings occurring in state waters between Cape Cod and the Chesapeake Bay.
 While tautog are targeted by both commercial and recreational fishermen, approximately 90% of the harvest is recreational.
 Total removals have declined in all regions across the coast.

 Coastwide recreational harvest peaked in 1986 at over 7 million fish but has since declined to approximately 545,000 fish in 2015.
-The proportion of harvest from each region has fluctuated somewhat over the years, with the Delaware/Maryland/Virginia portion declining in recent years and the Long island Sound proportion growing.
-From 2013 to 2015, Massachusetts/Rhode Island accounted for 27% of coastwide removals, Long Island Sound accounted fro 35%, New Jersey/New York Bight accounted for 32% and Delaware/Maryland/Virginia accounted for 5%.
+The proportion of harvest from each region has fluctuated somewhat over the years, with harvest in Delaware/Maryland/Virginia declining in recent years and growing in Long Island Sound.
+From 2013 to 2015, Massachusetts/Rhode Island accounted for 27% of coastwide removals, Long Island Sound accounted from 35%, New Jersey/New York Bight accounted for 32% and Delaware/Maryland/Virginia accounted for 5%.

 Commercial harvest peaked in the late 1980s at 1.2 million pounds and declined to 0.26 million pounds in 2015.
 Most tautog are landed in the spring and fall, although some Mid-Atlantic fishermen pursue tautog year-round, and there is an active fishery off of the Virginia coast in the winter.